ghosind/dvm/README.md

 ## Uninstalling DVM

-There are two ways to remove DVM from your computer.
+You can remove DVM from your computer in two ways:

 ### Use `purge` command

-You can execute `dvm purge` to remove dvm from your computer if your dvm version is `v0.3.2` and above.
-It will remove the `$DVM_DIR` and dvm configurations in shell config file.
+You can run `dvm purge` to remove DVM from your computer if your DVM version is `v0.3.2` or above.
+This will remove the `$DVM_DIR` and DVM configuration from your shell config file.

-If your dvm is less than `v0.3.2`, please following the next section ([Manual uninstall](#manual-uninstall)) to remove DVM.
+If your DVM version is older than `v0.3.2`, please follow the next section ([Manual uninstall](#manual-uninstall)) to remove DVM.

 ### Manual uninstall

-You can also execute following command to uninstall dvm:
+Alternatively, you can run the following command to uninstall DVM:

 ```sh
 rm -rf "$DVM_DIR"
 ```

-Edit shell config file (like `.bashrc` or `.zshrc`), and remove the following lines:
+Edit your shell config file (such as `.bashrc` or `.zshrc`) and remove the following lines:

 ```sh
 # Deno Version Manager